Daily drug schedule when controlling cancer pain

 what they’re for

-Your doctor, nurse or pharmacist can help you do this, or they may be able to give you a chart to fill in this information.
-Make sure it has space for you to tick off each dose as you take it.
+Your doctor, nurse or pharmacist can help you do this.
+They may give you a chart to write on.
+Make sure it has space for you to check and mark each dose as you take it.

-The aim is to make things as simple as possible.
-If you find it difficult to remember to take medicines several times a day, talk this over with your doctor.
-There may be other types of the same drug that can be taken less often.
+It’s best to make things as simple as possible.
+If you find it hard to remember to take medicines several times a day, talk to your doctor.
+There may be other types of the same drug that you can take less often.

-You may find it useful to keep a diary of how well your pain and other symptoms are being controlled, as well as the painkillers you’re taking.
-You can download our Pain diary [PDF, 286Kb].
+You may find it useful to keep a pain diary [PDF 486kb] of how well your pain and other symptoms are being controlled.
+You can also use it to record which painkillers you take and how well they work.
 This will help your medical team too.
 They will be able to see whether the doses of any of your painkillers need changing.
-If you don’t want to bother writing a full diary, just make a note if your pain comes back before your next dose of painkillers is due, and note when you need to take any extra doses.
+If you don’t want to keep a pain diary, you can still write down times when the pain was bad and what helped.